SINGLE ORIGIN CACAO BEANS

 We partner directly with cacao farmer cooperatives around the globe to create high quality, whole, peeled cacao seeds in their local communities with a goal of doubling their income from the cacao they’re already growing.

-Why they’re Exceptional: Indonesia is the #3 cacao growing region in the world (behind Côte d’Ivoire and Ghana), but it is not known for fine flavor, high quality cacao [yet].
+Why they’re Exceptional: Indonesia is the #4 cacao growing region in the world (behind Côte d’Ivoire, Ghana and Ecuador), but it is not known for fine flavor, high quality cacao [yet].
 We strongly believe Koptan Masagena is a model of what Indonesian cacao is capable of.
 Here’s why: